Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Abstract

 \section{Abstract}

-Point cloud registration aligns multiple unposed point clouds into a common frame, and is a core step for 3D reconstruction and robot localization.
-In this work, we cast registration as conditional generation: a learned continuous, point-wise velocity field transports noisy points to a registered scene, from which the pose of each view is recovered.
-Unlike previous methods that conduct correspondence matching to estimate the transformation between a pair of point clouds and then optimize the pairwise transformations to realize multi-view registration, our model directly generates the registered point cloud.
-With a lightweight local feature extractor and test-time rigidity enforcement, our approach achieves state-of-the-art results on pairwise and multi-view registration benchmarks, particularly with low overlap, and generalizes across scales and sensor modalities.
-It further supports downstream tasks including relocalization, multi-robot SLAM, and multi-session map merging.
+Point cloud registration aligns multiple unposed point clouds into a common reference frame and is a core step for 3D reconstruction and robot localization without initial guess.
+In this work, we cast registration as conditional generation: a learned, continuous point-wise velocity field transports noisy points to a registered scene, from which the pose of each view is recovered.
+Unlike prior methods that perform correspondence matching to estimate pairwise transformations and then optimize a pose graph for multi-view registration, our model directly generates the registered point cloud, yielding both efficiency and point-level global consistency.
+By scaling the training data and conducting test-time rigidity enforcement, our approach achieves state-of-the-art results on existing pairwise registration benchmarks and on our proposed cross-domain multi-view registration benchmark.
+The superior zero-shot performance on this benchmark shows that our method generalizes across view counts, scene scales, and sensor modalities even with low overlap. [\href{https://register-any-point.github.io/}{\texttt{project page}}]